 - Travel time mentioned in the itinerary is our best judgement.
 It could be delayed or earlier depending on traffic and road conditions.

 - The boat for Sundarbans is a very basic boat without air-conditioning, electricity, and running hot water (we will supply them on bucket).
-It has accommodation facilities for 08 people in max, and one western style toilet.
-But we have a larger boat too to arrange tour for bigger groups.
+It has accommodation facilities for 08 people in max and one western-style toilet.
+But we have a larger boat too to arrange a tour for bigger groups.

 - The cabins in the boat at Sundarbans are lit by small lights running on battery.
-We’ll run the generator in the evening for couple of hours everyday to charge your devices.
+We’ll run the generator in the evening for a couple of hours every day to charge your devices.

 - If you do not want to walk, you can remain on the boat which will be still enjoyable, as it will go from Kochikhali to Kotka through small canals, which will be a ride of about 03 hours.